MAD-I-T/magento-actions/README.md

 You will also need to specify the version.
 Supported versions 2.2.X, 2.3.X and 2.4.X Or you can simply clone or fork this [repository](https://github.com/seyuf/magento-create-project) and use it as a template.
 The use of **actions/checkout@v2** is mandatory as v1 is not able to push the src to the repo.
+Git issue can occur depending on the linux image used (here ubuntu-latest)

 ```
 name: m2-install-actions